networknt/light-doc/content/tool/consul/cluster-install.md

 ### Install with private IP addresses.

-In the case that you are using private IP addresses, you don't need to specify the exact ip to bind.
+In the case that you are using private IP addresses, you don't need to specify the exact IP to bind.
 For example, you can use the following config.json.

 ```
 {